5 Reasons Consulting Leaders Are Missing the Digital Train

 When consulting leaders and consultancy owners work together with marketers, these marketers can develop an editorial calendar, optimize thought leadership pieces for search engines, and measure the reach and engagement rate of every piece.

 They can track conversion rates, recycle and update content, use all the data points to suggest changes in the strategy and provide consulting leaders with topic ideas, and so much more.
-All of these activities should be geared towards the ultimate goal of growing the revenue.
+All of these activities should be geared towards the ultimate goal of growing the revenue and based on the value proposition that the entire consultancy is aligned around.

 #4.
 Eliminating the ‘client work first’ shortsighted thinking